 - Put the fruit (apricots, sultanas, raisins) into the bowl and mix with brandy (or orange juice if you prefer an alcohol-free pud).
 Top tip: If you’ve got time to play with, it’s a good idea to leave the bowl overnight so that the alcohol (or juice) soaks in for extra flavour.

 - Next add the nuts into the mix.
 Combine with the lemon zest, ginger, cherries and rinds.

-4. Get all that yumminess mixed together in the bowl by whisking it with sugar and butter.
-Then add the eggs by beating them individually.
+- Get all that yumminess mixed together in the bowl by whisking it with sugar and butter.
+Then add the eggs by beating them one at a time.
 At this point you can also add in the flour, salt and almonds, and then your fruit and nut mixtures.

-6. Next, add the mixture into the cake tin ensuring it’s slightly hollow in the centre and the top is nice and smooth.
+- Next add the mixture into the cake tin, ensuring it’s slightly hollow in the centre and the top is nice and smooth.